tzaeschke/phtree/README.md

 ### 2016-08-23

+- Added support for kNN nearest neighbour queries  for rectangle data.
+- More API updates.

+### 2016-08-23

 Released version 0.3.0 of the PH-tree (internal version: v11).
 Features (partly available before, but not in the original version):

 - Major code refactoring